 Don’t sacrifice health and happiness.
 Be intentional.
 Find a balance.
 And most importantly, control your money so it doesn’t control you.

 How it all began

-My fascination with finance began after sustaining an eye-opening injury in 2014 that made me think, “what if this had been worse and I could never work again?”
-Before this, my budget consisted of a post-it note jotted with recurring monthly expenses.
+My fascination with finance began after sustaining an injury in 2014 that made me think, “what if this had been worse and I could never work again?”
+Prior to this, my budget consisted of a post-it note jotted with recurring monthly expenses.
 After the first surgery, I spent three days in the hospital researching and creating a real budget in Excel.

 While I no longer use Excel for daily budgeting, it can be a great resource to start with (and is something I still use for other personal finance tools).